 Yarra Valley day trip map

-Above you can see my Yarra Valley day trip itinerary on the map.
+Above you can see our Yarra Valley day trip itinerary on the map.

 Yarra Valley vineyards and hills

-When you leave behind the Melbourne suburbs there are already the rolling hills, after just half an hour’s drive from the city.
+Leaving behind the last Melbourne suburbs we were already in a landscape of rolling hills, just half an hour away from the city.

-Our first destination was the pretty tourist town of Healesville.
-Healesville main street has nice historic buildings and Healesville Sanctuary is a few kilometres south of the town centre.
+Our first destination was the postcard-pretty tourist town of Healesville.
+In Healesville the main street has historic buildings that look so nice and the sanctuary is a few kilometres south of the town centre.

 Healesville Sanctuary

 Healesville Sanctuary is a large zoo just one hour’s drive from Melbourne.
-It is set in typical bushland and specializes in native Australian wildlife.
+It is set in typical bushland and it should be in Australian zoo, specializes in native Australian wildlife.

-The sanctuary’s winding paths take you through separate areas fpr kangaroos, wallabies, wombats, dingoes, birds and many more animals that are so typical of Australia.
+The sanctuary has winding paths through separate areas for kangaroos, wallabies, wombats, dingoes, birds and many more animals so typical of Australia.

 A kangaroo at Healesville Sanctuary, Yarra Valley

-We had a pleasant and educative walk in the sanctuary and met many kinds of Australian animals that we could never ever see in the wild.
-Since many of the animals are nocturnal and sleep at daytime.
-But here in the sanctuary you can see at night animals active in dark rooms.
+We had a pleasant and educative walk in the sanctuary and met many kinds of Australian animals that we would never have a chance to see in the wild.
+Not least as many of the animals are nocturnal and therefore sleep in their nests at daytime.
+But here in the sanctuary night animals are active at daytime – in dark rooms.

-It was fantastic t to observe a diving platypus and outside we saw a screaming Tasmanian devil which made quite a noise.
-And there were rock-wallabies, tree-kangaroos and tiny potoroos that almost look like mice but jump like kangaroos.
+It was a great experience to look at a platypus dive in a dark room and outside we saw a screaming Tasmanian devil that made a terrible noise.
+We also saw rock-wallabies, tree-kangaroos and tiny potoroos that almost look like mice but jump like kangaroos.

-After the sanctuary we returned to Healesville and took the road east to Marysville where we wanted to see giant mountain ash trees.
+After seeing the sanctuary we drove back to Healesville and took the Maryville road east to a forest where we wanted to see giant mountain ash trees.

 Yarra Ranges National Park